Caesium Mining

 caesium extraction mining

-Acid digestion:
+Acid Digestion:

 caesium acid digestion mining

-From the reaction the insoluble caesium salts are separated and made to precipitate where pure double salts are decomposed and Caesium chloride is collected as precipitate by evaporating the water.
-Then the resultant caesium chloride is reduced into metal by potassium, sodium or calcium in vacuum atmosphere.
-In the case of sulfuric acid the insoluble double salts produced are caesium alum (CsAl (SO4)2?.
-12H2O) which is directly reduced into caesium metal by sodium, potassium or calcium in vacuum.
+From the reaction, the insoluble caesium salts are separated and precipitated, where pure double salts are decomposed, and caesium chloride is collected as a precipitate by evaporating the water.
+Then, the resultant caesium chloride is reduced into metal by potassium, sodium, or calcium in a vacuum atmosphere.
+In the case of sulfuric acid, the insoluble double salts produced are caesium alum (CsAl(SO4)2·12H2O), which is directly reduced into caesium metal by sodium, potassium, or calcium in a vacuum.

-Direct reduction:
+Direct Reduction:

 Electrolysis: